NHOrus/srwq-compilation/episode-15.md

 "I am the Princess of Foretold Victory, and I don't need to chat to useless grunt like you!!"
 She dives through the undergrowth, still firing, but Kai manages to dodge this time.

-"We've got one of the crazy ones...."
+"We've got one of the crazy ones..."

 "We have to stop her now, she's almost at the river!!"
 Lamia shouts.